shah10zeb/assignment-bolster/README.md

 - Products
 - Charts
 ##
-Databse used for storing details of entities is Postgres.
+Database used for storing details of entities is Postgres.

 ## How to setup.